wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 ## What exactly are we trying to achieve?

 We live on a planet with billions of people, free (one would hope) to associate and interact as they wish.
 What does that mean?
 It means: the spontaneous, dynamic organization of individuals into networks (a.k.a. communities, tribes) both large and small, sometimes overlapping, each one of which is capable of highly sophisticated intra-network communication and coordinated action.
 As cypherpunks we strive to build the tools to serve those needs.
+Tools like platforms, protocols, standards, ontologies.
 Tools that can be customized to the specific, changing, frequently unforseen (by devs) needs of each network.
+But here's the challenge:

+``
-But there's a catch: we strive to build tools that do not require any one person, developer, team, or entity to manage those tools or to be in charge of the network.
+Our mandate is to build tools -- sophisticated, powerful, dynamic, tailored to YOUR NEEDS -- that, once built, will never again require any single person, developer, team, or entity to manage.
+They will be crowdsourced.
+By whom?
+Your web of trust, of course!
+``

 Have we succeeded?
 We're making progress, but we're not there yet.

 ## Why is nostr ideally suited